 The Planning Commission, at the public hearing shall listen to all persons who may speak in support of or in opposition to the proposal.
-Upon completion of its review, the Planning Commission shall take action for recommendation of approval, denial, or modification of the proposal or may require additional information before it completes its findings and makes a recommendation to the Board of Township Supervisors.
+Upon completion of its review, the Planning Commission shall take action for recommendation of approval, denial, or modification of the proposal or may require additional information before it completes its written findings and makes a recommendation to the Board of Township Supervisors.
 Thereafter, the Board of Township Supervisors shall review the matter at a public hearing for final decision.
-Written findings upon which the decision is based must be included within the record of the commission or board.
+Written findings upon which the Board of Township Supervisor's decision is based must be included within the record of the commission or board.